Skip to main content

 Private Networking (Service Discovery)

 All services in the same environment can communicate privately using automatic service discovery.
+Private traffic stays inside the environment and is never exposed to the internet.

 How It Works